 The West Indian species of manatee, which lives in Miami, only breeds in warm waters.
 In fact, they die in water colder than 60 degrees so they wouldn’t survive in the winter further north.

-What Is The Best Time Of Day To See Manatees In Miami?
+Best Time Of Day To See Manatees

-You can see manatees at any time of day in Miami.
+You can see manatees at any time of day in Miami but the best time to see them is in the early morning.

 Where Can I Swim With Manatees in Miami?